mobjohnson/bewd_ta_prep/class14/final_project_thoughts.md

 The goal for this class is to make something that works!!!

+You will be submitting your ideas, along with a description of scope of implementation for instructors.

 ## Can I build an app unlike any app that has ever been built before?

 Maybe???
 But unlikely.
 It is more important that you demonstrate your skills than that you demonstrate your capacity for innovation.

 ## Does the appearance of my app matter?